Wreath Macdonald polynomials as eigenstates: Bosons

 Mirroring \ref{Sym}, we set

 and consider

 as a ring under the analogous induction product.
 For the analogue of symmetric functions, we first view $\Lambda$ as a single free boson:

-In the wreath case, we take $|\Gamma_*|$ free bosons instead:
+In the wreath case, we take $\ell=|\Gamma_*|$ free bosons instead:

-Similar to before, these new power sums will be closely related to indicator class functions.
-On the other hand, to access irreducible representations, we will need new generators indexed by $\gamma\in\Gamma^*$:
+Similar to \ref{Sym}, these new power sums will be closely related to indicator class functions.
+On the other hand, to access irreducible representations, we will need new generators indexed by $\gamma\in\Gamma^*$.
+We abuse notation and conflate $\gamma$ with its character, i.e the class function given by taking the trace in the irreducible representation $\gamma$.
+With this set, we define

 For each $\gamma\in\Gamma^*$, we can define $h_r(\gamma)$, $e_r(\gamma)$, and $s_\lambda(\gamma)$ by writing them in terms of the $p_r(\gamma)$ as one writes $h_r, e_r,$ and $s_\lambda$ in terms of the $p_r$.
 For a multipartition $\vec{\lambda}$, we can then define the \textit{multi-Schur function}: